jjmarm/masksforhunger/chapters/san-diego.md

       2. Click "donate" and then you will then be asked to fill out a donation form with payment information.

-      3. Once you have completed your donation, browse the selection of masks and ***please directly email me about which mask you want.***
+      3. Once you have completed your donation, browse the selection of masks and ***please directly email me about which mask you want.
+The "I want a mask" button may not work.***

       Again, you aren't required to get a mask to contribute!
 All remaining masks will be given to local hospitals or non-profits on the frontline.